zhangsongwei97/zhangsongwei97.github.io/_pages/about.md

 - *2020*, Outstanding postgraduate of Dalian University of Technology.
 - *2017*, Special prize of Bochuang Cup Science and Technology Competition.

+# Academic Activities
+Reviewer of International Premier Journals and Conferences:
+- IEEE Transactions on Mobile Computing
+- IEEE Internet of Things Journal
+- IEEE Transactions on Network Science and Engineering
+- IEEE Wireless Communications
+- IEEE International Conference on Communications (ICC)
+- IEEE International Conference on Computer Supported Cooperative Work in Design (CSCWD)
+- IEEE International Conference on Smart Internet of Things (SmartIoT)
+- IEEE International Conference on Parallel and Distributed Systems (ICPADS)